unrealwork/axibase-collector/jobs/examples/nginx-plus/axibase-nginx-plus-collector/README.md

-# Using axibase_nginx_plus_collector script for monitoring NGINX Plus servers
+# Using `axibase_nginx_plus_collector` Script for Monitoring NGINX Plus Servers
-To collect information from your NGINX Plus servers download the [provided scripts](./src/) and run axibase_nginx_plus_collector.py script with appropriate options.
+To collect information from your NGINX Plus servers, download the [provided scripts](./src/) and run the `axibase_nginx_plus_collector.py` script with the appropriate options.
 The help message can be printed after running:

 ```sh